 These degree requirements are effective for all students matriculating after July 1, 1991.
 Those students who matriculated prior to this date may choose to use the degree requirements stated in the graduate catalog effective at the time of matriculation.
 The student may choose between two options to obtain the master's degree: thesis or course work.
-Each student should carefully weigh the pros and cons of these alternatives in consultation with his or her advisor prior to selecting an option, typically in the second year of study.
+Each student should carefully weigh Computer Science the pros and cons of these alternatives in consultation with his or her advisor prior to selecting an option, typically in the second year of study.
 The department will allow a student to change options only once.
 Thesis Option At least 33 credit hours, including the thesis, must be satisfactorily completed.
 A thesis consisting of a research or development project worth a minimum of 9 credit hours must be completed and presented to the faculty.
 A thesis proposal must be approved by the department by the end of the semester in which a student has registered for a third thesis credit.
 Proposals will be considered only at regularly scheduled department meetings.
 The 33 credit hours must include at least one course from each of the core areas.
 Students should endeavor to take these required four courses as early as possible so as to provide the background for the remaining graduate work.
 The remaining courses may, with prior approval of the student's advisor, consist of computer science courses, independent study, or courses elected from other disciplines.
-CS 501 and CS 507 cannot be counted toward the required course credits.
+(CS 501 and CS 507 cannot be counted toward the required course credits.)
 At most, two courses in other disciplines will be accepted.

+Computer Science

-Course Work Option A total of at least 33 credit hours must be satisfactorily completed, including at least one course from each of the core areas.
+Course Work Option

+A total of at least 33 credit hours must be satisfactorily completed, including at least one course from each of the core areas.
 Students should endeavor to take these required courses as early as possible so as to provide the background for the remaining graduate work.
 The remaining seven courses may, with prior approval of the student's advisor, consist of computer science courses, independent study, or up to two courses elected from other disciplines.
-CS 501 and CS 507 cannot be counted toward the required course credits.
+(CS 501 and CS 507 cannot be counted toward the required course credits.)

 To obtain a master's degree, all students must demonstrate graduate level competence in the following core areas of computer science.
 To satisfy each core area requirement, the student must satisfactorily complete at least one of the courses given in each core area.
 Students may petition the department to waive any core area requirement under special circumstances, but such action is strongly discouraged.

-Theory - CS 503 Foundations of Computer Science - CS 553 Theory of Computability - CS 559 Advanced Topics in Theoretical Computer Science Analysis Analysis CS 504 Analysis of Computations and Systems\ Design Design - CS 509 Design of Software Systems - CS 536 Programming Language Design Systems Systems - CS 502 Operating Systems - CS 513 Introduction to Local- and Wide-Area Networks - CS 533 Modeling and Performance Evaluation of Network and Computer Systems - CS 535 Advanced Topics in Operating Systems The department will accept at most 9 credit hours of transfer credit from other graduate programs.
+Theory

+- CS 503 Foundations of Computer Science

+- CS 553 Theory of Computability

+- CS 559 Advanced Topics in Theoretical Computer Science

+Analysis

+CS 504 Analysis of Computations and Systems

+Design

+- CS 509 Design of Software Systems

+- CS 536 Programming Language Design

+Systems

+- CS 502 Operating Systems

+- CS 513 Introduction to Local- and Wide-Area Networks

+- CS 533 Modeling and Performance Evaluation of Network and Computer Systems

+- CS 535 Advanced Topics in Operating Systems

+The department will accept at most 9 credit hours of transfer credit from other graduate programs.
 If appropriate, this transferred credit may be used to satisfy core area requirements.
+These credits must not have been used to satisfy the requirements of another academic degree earned by the candidate.
+With rare exceptions, these credits are limited to courses taken before matriculation at WPI.

 Students funded by a teaching assistantship, research assistantship or fellowship must complete the thesis option.

 For the Ph.D.